Coronavirus Relief Resources: Economic Impact Payments

 How much money will I get?

-To find out how much you are eligible to receive fill out your information in the calculator below.
+To find out how much you were eligible to receive from the first payment in 2020, fill out your information in the calculator below.
+The second EIP stimulus payments went out around January 4, 20201.
+The Washington Post has a good calculator HERE.

 (It may take a minute to load.)

 What do I need to do to get the money?

 If you filed a 2018 or 2019 tax return, or you receive US social security, no action is required in most cases.
 If you received a refund by direct deposit on your last US tax return, you will also receive your "EIP" by direct deposit.
 If you did not get a refund, you will receive a check or debit card (in a plain envelope from “Money Network Cardholder Services") to the address on your last tax return.
 The IRS will not use the bank information you gave your accountant in order to PAY tax.
 Nor will they use direct deposit information from a year prior to 2018.

 How can I get a direct deposit?

 If you did not receive a refund by direct deposit on your last US tax return, you are supposed to be able to input your US bank information via this IRS website.
 This can be used for US bank accounts only.
 You should also be able to use this site to check the status of your refund.
 If you filed a 2018 or 2019 tax return with Adjusted Gross Income (AGI) under $80,000, your check or debit card should have been mailed by June 19.
 In this case, it is too late to request a direct deposit.

 Error: The information you have entered does not match our records.
 Please try again.